JorjaFox/library/content/posts/recaps/csi/killer-moves.md

 The killer turns out to be the woman running the chess tour, murdering out of hatred of the misogyny of the chess world.

-## Sara Sidle Review
+## Character Review

 Sara works the case as Greg's second, and while initially she thinks he might be a little stretching it for the chess connection, declares him a genius when it's true.
 At the end of the episode, Sara offers to play chess with Greg, in order to cheer him up.

-## Character Notes

 ## Quotes